 Professor Kathleen Fitzsimmons, Director of the Business Administration program, talks about what it's like to study at AUR.

-Professor Fitzsimmons is one of AUR's most experienced professors who brings a wealth of knowledge and insight from her high-profile commercial career.
-She is an American academic and manager with extensive experience in business and academia, and 20+ years in Italy.
-She is a high-energy, creative team-builder and project manager.
-Known for her student focus, Professor Fitzsimmons has created a number of programs at AUR to provide opportunities for students, including the AURA study abroad program, the Emory Honors Exchange, the AUR Business Club, AUR Campus Girl Scouts, consulting projects with local organizations and the series of Business Field Studies.
+Professor Fitzsimmons is one of AUR's most experienced professors, and brings a wealth of knowledge and insight from her previous high-profile career in consumer products and publishing.
+She is an American academic and manager with extensive experience in business and academia, and 25+ years in Italy.
+She is known as a high-energy, creative team-builder and project manager.
+Known for her student focus, Professor Fitzsimmons has created a number of programs in her 20 years at AUR, to provide opportunities for students, including the AURA study abroad program, the Emory Honors Exchange, the AUR Business Club, AUR Ambassador Program, AUR Campus Girl Scouts, consulting projects with local organizations and the series of Business Field Studies.

 The Business Administration program is always one of the most popular undergraduate programs at AUR.